Emmotes/ic_spoilers/docs/baldric.md

     "id": 2383,
     "flavour_text": "",
     "description": {
-        "desc": "When any Champion drops to or below 50% of their maximum health, Baldric lights his lantern for the rest of the current area and all healing received by Champions in the formation is increased by 100% for each Healing Champion in the formation, stacking multiplicatively."
+        "desc": "When any Champion drops to or below $health_percent% of their maximum health, Baldric lights his lantern for the rest of the current area and all healing received by Champions in the formation is increased by $(not_buffed amount___2)% for each Healing Champion in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {
             "effect_string": "baldric_healing_lantern_handler",
+            "health_percent": 50,
             "off_when_benched": true
         },
         {
-            "effect_string": "healing_mult, 100",
+            "effect_string": "healing_mult,100",
+            "amount_func": "mult",
+            "stack_func": "per_hero_attribute",
+            "per_hero_expr": "HasTag(`healing`)",
-            "off_when_benched": true,
+            "show_bonus": true,
+            "amount_updated_listeners": [
+                "slot_changed",
+                "hero_tags_changed"
+            ],
             "apply_manually": true
         }
     ],